littlebizzy/slickstack/README.md

 ## Installation

 Because it’s written purely in [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [SS] has no dependencies and works on any Ubuntu machine.
-Unlike heavier provisioning tools like EasyEngine or Ansible, there is no third party language required such as Python, meaning a lighter and simpler approach to launching WordPress servers.
+Unlike heavier provisioning tools like EasyEngine or Ansible, there is no third party language required such as Python or Vagrant, meaning a lighter and simpler approach to launching WordPress servers.

+First, configure a `ss-config` file in the `/var/www/` directory.

-Install SlickStack [SS] with a single bash command:
+Then, install SlickStack [SS] with the below command:

-`sudo wget mirrors.slickstack.io/ss-install && sudo bash ss-install`
+`sudo wget mirrors.slickstack.io/ss-check && sudo bash ss-check && sudo bash ss-install`

+* *In the future, SlickStack will have an interactive installation.*

 ## Structure